Third woman accuses ‘Sex and the City’ actor Chris Noth of sexual assault - NewsBreak

 The woman, who spoke anonymously with the Daily Beast , was identified by the pseudonym “Ava.”
 Ava told the outlet she had met Noth while working as a hostess and singer at a New York City restaurant in 2010, when she was 18 years old.
 Her job, she said, was to stand outside the restaurant and lure customers inside before giving performances.

 Noth visited the restaurant multiple times while Ava worked there, and was “always intoxicated,” the article stated.
-One night, he offered to sing duets with Ava, but later groped her at his table, and pulled her into his lap while “pressing me onto his erection,” she told the Daily Beast.Peloton responds to shocking moment from new ‘Sex and the City’ series
+One night, he offered to sing duets with Ava, but later groped her at his table, and pulled her into his lap while “pressing me onto his erection,” she told the Daily Beast.Peloton shares drop after ‘Sex and the City’ revival airs

 At the end of her shift, she claims Noth cornered her in a manager’s empty office where she was gathering her pay.
 Despite her protests (“At first, it felt as though I was the only person in the universe who could hear me saying no,” she said), Noth proceeded to kiss her and pull down her tights, at which point he touched her tampon, according to the accusations.
 She said she hoped “that would be the end of it,” but Noth continued to grope her, so she moved to a chair to try to push him away with such force that her “limbs hurt in the morning,” according to Ava.